hithesh111/365DaysOfML/README.md

 Linear Methods of Regression: Introduction, Generalisation and Basis Expansions, Least Square Method of finding Model Coefficients, Normality Assumptions, Significance of Coefficients

 ### Day 9: ESLR 3.2.1 to 3.2.4

+Significance of Linear Coefficients, Gauss Markov Theorem, Multiple Regression from Univariate Regression, Gram Schmidt Orthogonalisation to find Coefficients, Linear Regression with Multiple Outputs

+### Day 10: ESLR 3.2.1 to 3.2.4

+Filling gaps from Day 9